 - peach chunks

-It’s best to add the fruit 1-2 hours ahead (or up to 8 hours) of when you plan to serve the tropical sangria.
-Not only does this allow the fruits a chance to impart their flavor into the sangria, but it also gives them time to absorb some of the alcohol.
-Why does that matter?
-Because no one ever said no to a boozy fruit salad, that’s why.
+Adding the fruit 1-2 hours ahead (or up to 8 hours) of when you plan to serve the tropical sangria is best.
+This allows the fruits to impart their flavor into the sangria and gives them time to absorb some of the alcohol.

 Store the tropical sangria in the fridge until you’re ready to serve it.